 Writer Jeremy Whitley talks the qualities that make Nadia special!

-We found Jeremy Whitley aiding in the clean-up of broken dreams and he gladly walked us through the qualities that make Nadia a different kind of hero.
+We talked to UNSTOPPABLE WASP #8 Jeremy Whitley to walk us through the qualities that make Nadia a different kind of hero.

 OPTIMISM: “Like a number of Marvel heroes, Nadia has a dark beginning,” the writer recalls.
 “She is born and raised in the Red Room where she is forced to train as an assassin and then a mad scientist.
 She has every right to be a character who is angry and dark.
 What sets Nadia apart is that she has consciously decided not to be either of those things.
 Nadia is a bright spot in and often dim and dangerous world.”

 “Honestly, I think this is made all that much more notable by her position as a scientist,” he continues.
 “Scientists in comics and movies are so often projected as the doom and gloom type, projecting the end of the world or causing it.
 Nadia sees science in the way early comics like Fantastic Four and Tales to Astonish did, as a means to do amazing things.”

 SHE LIVED THROUGH TRAGEDY WITHOUT BEING DEFINED BY IT: “There are characters whose entire arc as both heroes and people are defined by something that happened to them,” points out Whitley.
 “Nadia is not that person.
 She rescued herself from her captors and made the choice to get away from that life.
 She has chosen to embrace her genius and her gifts as a scientist and use those not for the nefarious causes for which she was trained, but to save and change the world.”

 “You won’t catch Nadia lurking in the shadows or posing on top of any churches in the rain,” the writer elaborates.
 “That’s not her thing.”